jmccl/RustGallery/README.md

 * It requires the use of nginx as the web server.
 * It is based on the _[ngx-rust](https://github.com/nginxinc/ngx-rust)_ crate.
-Its README currently starts with: "This project is still a work in progress and not production ready."
+Its README currently says "the APIs are not stabilized and breaking changes are expected."
 * Photo resizing on the fly is somewhat slow if the originals are very large, although caching tactics in the browser mitigate this.
 In addition resizing is not done asynchronously, i.e., it blocks an nginx thread.
 * There is essentially no customization possible (at present?)
 * At least minor fixes will likely be needed if not hosting on Linux.